GavinHuttley/tib/source/molevol/substitution_models.rst

 There is a major computational advantage of this approach.
 Specifically, the eigendecomposition_ algorithm for matrix exponentiation allows us to do the algorithmically "hard part" once for an entire tree and store the next to final step in the computation :cite:`Schranz:2008aa`.
 That final step — producing the different substitution probability matrices for edges with different |t| (|P|\ :math:`(t)`) — is very efficiently obtained by applying the corresponding branch length to this intermediate product.

-By specifying time as a parameter in our models, we must eliminate another parameter in to avoid over specifying the model [#]_.
+By specifying time as a parameter in our models, we must eliminate another parameter to avoid over specifying the model [#]_.
 This is achieved by selecting a reference exchangeability parameter and setting it to 1.

 .. [#] This basically means adding more parameters than the model can possibly accomodate.